Convertible Debt and Other Debt

 The new loans with Merchant lenders were executed in November 2020, as illustrated in the table as of December 31, 2020.

 Related Party Notes

-As of September 30, 2020 we also hold $90,000 of short-term non-convertible loans from related parties.
+During the year ended December 31, 2020, we received short-term non-convertible loans of $283,700 from related parties and repaid $199,200 of related party loans.
 These notes bear interest ranging from 0% to 15% interest and are due upon demand.